▶️ LISTEN TO THIS ARTICLE

 FedRAMP for AI Systems

 FedRAMP authorization has historically been the biggest bottleneck for getting AI tools into government hands.
-Traditional authorization took 18+ months and cost vendors $2-5 million.
+Traditional authorization used to take many months and substantial vendor spend.
 That's changing.

-The FedRAMP 20x program, announced in 2025, aims to cut Low and Moderate authorization timelines from 18+ months to roughly 3 months using automation and Key Security Indicators.
-In August 2025, the CIO Council urgently requested FedRAMP to prioritize authorization of AI-based cloud services for federal workers.
-The result: a fast-track program for conversational AI engines with services on track for FedRAMP 20x Low authorization by January 2026.
+The FedRAMP 20x program, announced in 2025, aims to materially shorten Low and Moderate authorization timelines using automation and security indicators.
+In August 2025, the CIO Council requested that FedRAMP prioritize authorization of AI-based cloud services for federal workers.
+The result was a fast-track effort for conversational AI engines.

 NIST AI Risk Management Framework in Practice